oneconvergence/dkube-examples/insurance/readme.md

    - The new "loss" will be shown
  - Make as many changes as you want to see the impact

-## Run Training Job
+## Run Training Jobs
  A Training Job teaches the Model to provide predictions based on the inputs.
 This section explains how to create and submit a Training Job.

  - Navigate to the "Runs" menu on the left
- - Select Project \<your-project-name\> (chosen in previous step)
+ - Select Project \<your-project-name\> (chosen during Project creation)
  - Select "+ Run", then "Training"
  - Fill in the following fields in the "Basic" tab as follows:
    - Name: \<your-run-name\> (your choice of name)
-   - Code: \<your-code-repo\> (chosen in previous step)
+   - Code: \<your-code-repo\> (chosen during Code Repo creation)
    - Framework: tensorflow
    - Framework Version: 2.0.0
    - Start-up command: python insurance/training.py
-   - Leave the other fields in their default selection
+   - Leave the other fields in their default selection <br><br>
+ - Fill in the following fields in the "Repos" tab as follows:
+   - Output -> Models: \<your-model-repo\> (chosen during Model Repo creation) <br><br>
  - Fill in the following fields in the "Configuration" tab as follows:
    - Select the "+" for "Environment variables"
    - Enter variable name "EPOCHS" (must be upper case) and value 20
-   - Leave the other fields in their default options
+   - Leave the other fields in their default selection
- - Submit your Code repo with the "Submit" button at the bottom of the screen
+ - Submit your Run with the "Submit" button at the bottom of the screen <br><br>
+ - Create another Run with a different hyperparameter as follows:
+   - Select the Run that was created and select "Clone" button
+   - Change the "EPOCHS" value in the "Configuration" tab to 15
+   - Leave the other fields in their default selection
+   - Submit your Run

+## Compare Models
+ Training Jobs create output Models that can be used to predict output based on new input data.
+Each model contains within it the metrics that determine how well the Model is likely to perform.
+This section explains how to compare several Model metrics.

 ## Katib-Based Hyperparameter Tuning
  Katib is used to test a number of different hyperparameters automatically, and choose the best combination based on an output goal.
 This section explains how to create and submit a Training Job using Katib.